Milton Abbey School: History

 Milton Abbey (fully, the Abbey Church of St Mary, St Samson, and St Branwalader) in Dorset was a Benedictine foundation, but only part of the church now survives and is used as the Milton Abbey School chapel.
 A college of secular canons was founded here by King Athelstan, in 933, and there are two medieval paintings of the king and his mother in the chancel.
 This foundation was replaced in 964 by a Benedictine monastery by King Edgar.
 The medieval church burned down in 1309, and although rebuilding started straight away it did not reach its present size until about 1400.

 One of the church's benefactors was Sir John Tregonwell, whose family came into the possession of the buildings in 1540 following the Dissolution of the Monasteries in 1539.
 Tregonwell fell from the roof of the church in a childhood accident, but his life was saved when his wide pantaloons filled with air and broke his fall.
 In thanks, he bequeathed his library to the church.
 Sir John also was buried in an altar tomb in the Abbey Church.

 In 1752, the buildings were bought by the Damer family: in 1771, to make way for a new house and landscaped estate, the 1st Baron Milton (later 1st Earl of Dorchester) demolished the remaining abbey buildings, keeping only part of the church as a private chapel, and the adjacent market town of Milton (creating Milton Abbas to rehouse the former inhabitants) in 1780.
 The new house was designed by William Chambers and the gardens by Capability Brown.
 Several members of the Damer family were buried in the family vault in the Abbey Church.

 In 1852, the merchant banker Carl Joachim Hambro acquired Milton Abbey to make it his family home.

 He set about a major restoration programme, including an extensive refurbishment of the Abbey itself.
 The Hambro family developed and lived at Milton Abbey until 1932, when it was sold and for a while they moved to Hedge End Farm nearby, followed by a permanent move to Dixton Manor in Gloucestershire.

-Milton Abbey School was the setting for "Bamfylde School," in the 1980 13-part T.V. series of R. F. Delderfield's To Serve Them All My Days.
-It also featured in the first of the Ripping Yarns by Michael Palin and Terry Jones, titled Tomkinson's Schooldays and in the 1994 film version of "The Browning Version," with Albert Finney and Greta Saatchi.
+Milton Abbey School was the setting for "Bamfylde School" in the 1980 13-part TV series of R. F. Delderfield's To Serve Them All My Days.
+It also featured in the first of the Ripping Yarns by Michael Palin and Terry Jones, titled Tomkinson's Schooldays and in the 1994 film version of The Browning Version with Albert Finney and Greta Scacchi.